caio-ishikawa/tiny_reddit/README.md

 4. Optimize.

 ## BUGS/UNINTENTIONAL FEATURES:
-1. Comments only work for the rust subreddit currently.
+~~1.
+Comments only work for the rust subreddit currently.~~ fixed
 2. App crashes when the number of comments exceeds the limit given in the get_comments function.
+3. Box width ramdonly increases/decreases when changing subreddits.